 The most controversial portion of the plan is the establishment of a 100 km2, fenced caribou rearing facility in the Little Smoky caribou range.
 The Little Smoky and the adjacent A La Peche caribou herds are perhaps the most precarious herds in the province (outside the oil sands).
 Over exploitation by petroleum and forestry have destroyed much habitat, exposing the herds to increased predation.
 The province has responded by waging a war against the wolves in this area and lowering the numbers of moose, elk and deer to curb predation on caribou.
 As I have stated before in this column, I would favor a temporary wolf cull if 1) habitat protection and restoration occurred at the same time and 2) no poison was used.
 It appears the government has finally got the message at least concerning habitat restoration.
 The wolf cull will continue but efforts will begin to restore habitat.

 But is it too late?
 The reason I ask is that you know a population is in trouble when you go to extremes to maintain it.
 The expensive wolf cull and now this expensive experiment in fenced-rearing are indeed extremes in managing wildlife, indicating to me that it may be too late to save this herd.
+(For a similar viewpoint, check out Lorne Fitch’s essay “A Modest Proposal” for Alberta’s Caribou.)
 I hope not.
 I hope we can bring the Little Smoky herd back.
 But I have hunted in that area and know there is a long way to go.

 Alberta is truly at a crossroads with these two plans.
 Both plans illustrate how difficult it is to balance a healthy economy with a healthy environment, as demands increase on both.
 The two plans stress the need for consultation between stakeholders and governments.
 The real difficulty comes in making the trade-offs that ensure long-term benefits for all.
 If we want to see grizzly bears or indeed hunt them, we might have to give up motorized access to certain areas.
 If we want to see caribou on the landscape, we will have to better manage and indeed curtail our resource extraction.